ENCCS/julia-for-hpda/content/linear-algebra.rst

 List comprehension and vectorization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One can create vectors in a simple way similar to Python and vectorization is done with the dot syntax similar to Matlab.
+One can create vectors in a simple way similar to Python.

 .. code-block:: julia